 Most insurance plans will cover the initial tubal ligation procedure, but not the surgery to reverse the sterilization.
 The first procedure lowers downstream benefits costs while the reversal increases them.
 You must then find a way to pay out-of-pocket.

 While traditional insurance does not cover the procedure, two supplemental plans will cover the objective: the hoped for normal childbirth.
 One stipulation is that the policies must begin prior to conception, which is not a problem for women considering the surgery.

 Follow a simple payment plan example to see how you can use supplemental insurance to help pay for your surgery.
 Doctors recommend that women allow their body to heal from the surgery for several weeks, and wait for two menstrual cycles before attempting to get pregnant.

 For the sake of our example, we can assume the policies are purchased in conjunction with the procedure.
 Mom conceives three months after the surgery and delivers nine months later.
 That equates to twelve months of insurance payments prior to delivery.

 - Monthly payment – $150

 - Total payments – $1,800

-- Benefits paid for c-section delivery – $7,000
+- Benefits paid for C-section delivery – $7,000

-Flexible Spending First Dollar Savings
+Flexible Spending Account

-Flexible spending accounts fit very nicely with tubal ligation reversal payment plans.
 The primary benefit is first dollar tax savings.
 No matter what a couple’s earnings level, money contributed into the account reduces reported W2 income.
 Couples realize tax savings right away, without having to meet any spending thresholds.